smith-chem-wisc/ProteoformSuite/README.md

 Copyright 2016
 # ProteoformSuite
-A integrated proteoform identification, quantification and GO analyis software.
+Software for proteoform identification, quantification and GO analyis.

 ## Functionality
 * Proteoform Identification: Proteoform are identified from measurements of intact mass and lysine count.